Veronica Samuels

 CAPTURE THE ICONIC ROUTE 66 SIGN

-Located along the historic route, the Route 66 Sign is a large rendition of the iconic black-and-white design, and one of the fun things to do in Williams AZ is to capture this on your camera.
+Located along the historic Route 66, the Route 66 Sign is a large rendition of the iconic black-and-white design, and one of the fun things to do in Williams AZ is to capture this on your camera.

 best restaurants in Williams